cloudfoundry/diego-notes/README.md

 - the Auctioneer picks a Rep *(if this fails: the Auctioneer retries)*
 - the Rep is told to start the ActualLRP
 - the Rep creates a container reservation *(if this fails: the Auctioneer is told and placement is retried)**
-- upon success, the Rep responds to the Auctioneer succesfully (this ensure the Auctioneer isn't kept waiting)
+- upon success, the Rep responds to the Auctioneer successfully (this ensure the Auctioneer isn't kept waiting)
 - the Rep then CAS the ActualLRP from `UNCLAIMED` to `CLAIMED`  *(upon failure: the Rep aborts and cleans up the reservation and we rely on the converger to try again)*
 - upon success, the Rep then starts running the container *(upon failure: the Rep aborts, cleans up the reservation, and deletes the ActualLRP.
 We rely on the converger to try again)*
 - eventually a `ContainerRunningEvent` causes the Rep to CAS from CLAIMED to RUNNING